 Prior to the completion of this offering, our directors are not entitled to compensation.
-Following the completion of this offering, each independent director will receive an annual retainer of \$20,000 for serving on the board of directors and a \$1,000 fee for each meeting attended.
-The chair of our audit committee will receive a \$15,000 annual retainer and the chair of our nominating and corporate governance committee will receive a \$5,000 annual retainer.
+Following the completion of this offering, each independent director will receive an annual retainer of \$ for serving on the board of directors.
+In addition, each independent director will receive an annual fee of \$ for serving on one or more committees of the board of directors and the chairman of each such committee will receive an additional annual fee of \$ for serving on such committee in such capacity.
 "Interested Directors" do not receive additional compensation for service as a member of our board of directors.
 We will also reimburse each of the above directors for all reasonable and authorized business expenses in accordance with our policies as in effect from time-to-time.